mxagar/generative_ai_udacity/03_ComputerVision/README.md

 - Repo v1: [https://github.com/facebookresearch/dino](https://github.com/facebookresearch/dino)
 - Repo v2: [https://github.com/facebookresearch/dinov2](https://github.com/facebookresearch/dinov2)

-Self-supervised training framework for Vision Transformers (ViTs).
+A Self-supervised training framework is used to build the Vision Transformer (ViT) DINO, which outputs image embeddings.
 Instead of learning with labeled data (like ImageNet classification), DINO trains a ViT to learn general-purpose visual representations, which can later be used for:

 - Image classification